saibotsivad/drover/docs/rfc/2026-04-21-git-clone-startup.md

 The global `DROVER_INIT_TIMEOUT_SECONDS` (default 20 seconds) must be long enough to cover the clone, and 20 seconds is tight for anything but tiny repos on fast links.
 Operators using `DROVER_AUTO_GIT_URL` should raise this to at least 60–120 seconds.

-## secrets and env var visibility
+## Secrets

 Environment variables passed in `POST /containers` are forwarded verbatim to Docker and never written to the `containers` table.
 Therefore both `DROVER_AUTO_GIT_TOKEN` and `DROVER_AUTO_GIT_SSH_KEY` never touch the database — they live only in Docker's memory for the container's lifetime.

 Operators should avoid logging full create request bodies when they contain secrets, and should prefer short-lived tokens where possible.

 ---